 Even though all Papua New Guinea coffee is grown organically, this is one of the few certified ones.
 Garoka sits at 5,000 feet altitude and is the capital city of the Eastern Highlands province, which is where the best Papua New Guinea coffee tends to comes from.
 All things considered, it's a great value.

-Process: This coffee is processed all by hand, from hand picking to the use of small hand pulping machine.
+This coffee is processed all by hand, from hand picking to the use of small hand pulping machine.
 Washed and sun-dried.
+The varietals include Bourbon, Caturra, and Jamaican Blue Mountain

 - choosing a selection results in a full page refresh